 Another aspect of vulnerability is connected with institutional vulnerability.
 It is due to limitations or lack of institutional and legal frameworks, institutional capacity, and unavailability of technical information related to hazard environments, socioeconomic and physical vulnerabilities and assessment tools for ascertaining the potential risk.
 Lack of information on hazard proneness and information on probable scenarios, absence of an early warning mechanism and unavailability of historical information on destructive events limit the capacity of the relevant institutions to assess trends.
-Increase in physical vulnerability is connected with weaker buildings and infrastructure that are vulnerable to the impact of various types of forces created due to hazard environment.
+Increase in physical vulnerability is connected with weaker buildings and infrastructure that are vulnerable to the impact of various types of forces created by environmental hazards.
 Most of the engineered buildings, infrastructure and lifeline facilities do not conform to building code requirements.
-Further, cities lack a capable cadre of technical experts who can assess building plans against technical requirements for building structures that could withstand the forces due to potential hazards.
-Shelters occupied by the middle class often are owner-built without adequate technical guidance from architects and engineers.
-Housing stock in crowded informal settlements are substandard buildings and structures built using non-traditional building materials and are mostly temporary and semipermanent in nature.
-These result to damage and destruction to all nonengineered buildings and structures in the event of a disaster.
+Further, cities lack a capable cadre of technical experts who can assess building plans against technical requirements for building structures that could withstand the forces due to natural hazards.
+Shelters occupied by the middle without adequate technical guidance from architects and engineers.
+Housing stock in crowded, informal settlements are substandard buildings and structures built using non-traditional building materials and are mostly temporary and semipermanent in nature.
+These result in damage and destruction to all nonengineered buildings and structures in the event of a disaster.
 Mostly, it results from lack of technical guidance and essential credit facilities to undertake remedial actions to improve the situation.
-Other observed factors in urban built-up is the inability of local governments to raise the revenue and therefore, provision of adequate services continue to deteriorate with the expansion of informal settlements in built-up areas.
+Other observed factors in urban areas is the inability of local governments to raise revenues and therefore, provision of adequate services continues to deteriorate with the expansion of informal settlements.